antrea-io/antrea/docs/antrea-network-policy.md

 **namespaces**: A `namespaces` field allows users to perform advanced matching on Namespace objects which cannot be done via label selectors.
-Currently, the `namespaces` field has only one matching strategy, `Self`.
-If set to `Self`, it indicates that the corresponding `podSelector` (or all Pods if `podSelector` is not set) should only select Pods belonging to the same Namespace as the workload targeted (either through a policy-level AppliedTo or a rule-level Applied-To) by the current ingress or egress rule.
+Currently, the `namespaces` field has two matching strategies, `Self` and `NotSelf`.
+If set to `Self`, it indicates that for a given target Pod (selected by either the policy-level AppliedTo or the rule-level Applied-To) to apply the rule, the rule's `podSelector` should only select Pods in the same Namespace as the target Pod.
+If set to `NotSelf`, it should select Pods belonging to all other Namespaces except the one in the target Pod's own Namespace.
 This enables policy writers to create per-Namespace rules within a single policy.
 See the [example](#acnp-for-strict-namespace-isolation) YAML above.
 This field is optional and cannot be set along with a `namespaceSelector` within the same peer.

 **group**: A `group` refers to a ClusterGroup to which this ingress/egress peer, or